lishiyo/second-me-prototype/design_docs/v0_L1_instructions.md

    - Add constructor with configurable parameters
    - Implement LLM prompts for shade generation
    - Add methods for confidence scoring
+   - Implement timeline extraction and structuring
+   - Add method for updating existing shades with new information
 2. Implement the `generate_shade` method:
    - Process cluster notes
    - Generate coherent narratives from related documents
    - Assign confidence levels to generated insights
+   - Extract timeline information from notes
+3. Implement the `improve_shade` method:
+   - Process new notes against existing shade
+   - Update shade content with new information
+   - Maintain timeline consistency
-3. Integrate with Topics Generator:
+4. Integrate with Topics Generator:
    - Use cluster information to inform shade generation
    - Ensure consistent naming and organization